grayasm/git-main/tutorial/alex_martelli_python/03_interpreter/README.txt

   - add the shebang line to script:
     #!/usr/bin/env python {options}

   On Windows:
   - .py files executed by python.exe  runs normally with GUIs
   - .pyw files executed by pythonw.exe runs in background without standard input and output.
 Scripts must be fully debugged.
+  - shebang #!/bin/python does not harm or have any influence in Windows